Dublin, Ireland

 • GEOG 425: Geographies of Popular Culture (DH)

-The UHM Study Abroad Center appoints designated UHM Resident Directors when appropriate, who oversee students’ academic progress, mentor and/or tutor all participants.
-All students must participate in experiential learning activities led by the Resident Director assigned to their academic track, in addition to taking classes at the host institution.
+The UHM Study Abroad Center appoints a designated UHM Resident Director when appropriate.
+The Resident Director oversees students’ academic progress, mentors and/or tutors all participants.
+All students must participate in experiential learning activities led by the Resident Director, in addition to taking classes at the host institution.

 Courses taken at UCD will appear on UHM transcripts as UHM credits.